National Council for Women: Mandate and role

 The council is responsible for ensuring that Egyptian women are treated on equal footing with men in terms of political, economic, social and cultural rights.
 Its mandate is to plan for the advancement of women, Draft a national plan for the advancement of women and solve their problems, Advising on draft laws and decisions pertinent to women prior to their submission to the competent authority, and recommending draft laws and decisions needed for the advancement of women, Advising on all agreements relating to women, Representing women in international forums and organizations concerned with women's issues, Coordinate, network and provide technical support, Advocate for change, awareness raising and mobilization of the community reviewing, and propose policies and legislation, follow up on the plans' implementation, propose policies for women's development and empowerment, enable women to play their essential role in society, integrate their efforts into national comprehensive development programs.
 The council shall also ill seek to reinforce women's rights in line with the constitution and international conventions signed by Egypt.

 Structure and mechanisms

-The Council is consisting of a technical secretariat that is based in Cairo.It has specialized committees such as: Education, youth, political participation, Civil society, culture, external affairs, health, governorates, legislative, training, rural women, disabilities, economic, scientific research, media, environment and Families of martyrs.
+The Council is consisting of a technical secretariat that is based in Cairo.
+It has specialized committees such as: Education, youth, political participation, Civil society, culture, external affairs, health, governorates, legislative, training, rural women, disabilities, economic, scientific research, media, environment and Families of martyrs.
 It also has 27 branches all over Egypt's Governorates.
 The council has a women's complaints office that receives complaints and give legislative consultations.
 Also there is a women's business development center that give training to women to enhance their business skills.

-The Council has also a Civil Society forum linked to it which is the platform of consulting with Civl society on matters related to gender and women affairs.
+The Council has also a Civil Society forum linked to it which is the platform of consulting with Civil society on matters related to gender and women affairs.